 2 How shall we who died to sin live any longer in it?

-If the born-again believers were not dead to sin through the body of Christ and rose together with Him as entirely new creation in Christ, then we still retain our old sinful, corrupt, and rebellious nature inherited from Adam through the natural birth.
+Suppose the born-again believers were not dead to sin through the body of Christ and rose together with Him as entirely new creations in Christ.
+In that case, we still retain our old sinful, corrupt, and rebellious nature inherited from Adam through the natural birth.